-In the 2016 Marjorie Lynn Bank Lecture Series, “Creative Conservation: Sharing New Perspectives on Nature,” the National Aquarium explores how words, photos and films shape the way we understand the diversity of life on our blue planet and the delicate balance that holds it all together.
+We presented at the National Aquarium as part of the Marjorie Lynn Bank Lecture Series.
+Our talk, “Coral Reefs Through the Lens” took attendees on a tour of the world, showcasing magnificent coral reefs and demonstrating the Foundation’s creative use of film and media arts to inspire and educate.
+This series at the National Aquarium explored how words, photos, and films shape the way we understand the diversity of life on our blue planet and the delicate balance that holds it all together.

 We celebrated World Oceans Day at the Living Oceans Foundation’s 3rd annual film screening.
 This year, we showed Coral Reefs: Trouble in Paradise, a film about coral bleaching in the Chagos Archipelago, a remote island chain in the middle of the Indian Ocean.
 The film premiere of the film was followed by a Q&A with the filmmaker and scientists, a special report on the ongoing global coral bleaching event, and a plastic-free reception.

-Executive Director of the Foundation, Philip Renaud, participated in A National Forum for Ocean Exploration, a gathering of a significant segment of the US ocean exploration community.
+We participated in A National Forum for Ocean Exploration, a gathering of a significant segment of the US ocean exploration community.
 The Forum was hosted jointly by NOAA and the National Aquarium.